 If you’re looking to lose weight, you really need to exercise.
-Although you can diet without it, it’s so much easier when you’re active.
-Dogs need exercise, too.
-Some dogs need a lot.
+Although you can lose weight with diet alone, it’s so much easier when you’re active.
+Similarly, dogs need exercise, too.
+In fact, some dogs need a lot.
 You know the kind of dog I’m talking about.
-It’s the kind that gets into everything (especially into trouble) when he doesn’t get his workout.
+It’s the kind that gets into everything (especially trouble) when he doesn’t get his workout.

-Get you one of those.
-If you have a pup like that, you won’t be able to make excuses and skip your walk.
+You wanna lose weight?
+Get yourself one of those.
+Without a doubt, if you have a pup like that, you won’t be able to make excuses and skip your walk.

 We all want to get healthy and look good.
 But, let’s be honest, not everyone is cut out for the gym, Zumba, or spin class.
 Still, you gotta get moving if you want to get fit.
 However, you can easily acquire a secret weapon.
-Da dahhhhh, it’s Rescue Dog to the rescue.
+Ta dah, it’s Rescue Dog to the rescue.

 First, get a dog.

 It’s highly recommended that you rescue a dog rather than purchase online, at a puppy mill, or from a breeder.
 Doing so is a win for everyone.
 When you rescue, the benefits go to 1) your new buddy, 2) yourself (you now have a devoted new friend), and 3) the dog who gets his spot at the facility from where you acquired him.